Adamant-im/adamant-im/README.md

 yarn install
 ```

-Note: some dependencies may ask for specific Node.js version, you can ignore this with `yarn install --ignore-engines`.
+Note: Lisk libraries may ask for specific Node.js version, you can ignore this with `yarn install --ignore-engines`.

 ### Compiles and hot-reloads for development